A First Timers Travel Guide to Visiting Seattle

 This hike is not for the faint at heart, but my god the views at the end make it worth it.
 Rattlesnake Ledge Hike is located 35 minutes from downtown Seattle.
 This trail is 1.9 miles to the top but the entire time you are hiking uphill.
 And when I say the entire time, I mean the entire time!
 It took roughly 1 hour and 15 minutes to get to the top and 40 minutes to walk back down.
 Make sure to bring loads of water, a snack for when you reach the top, and wear comfortable shoes.
 When you’re finished you can cool off by swimming in the lake!

 Another favorite in this Seattle Travel Guide is The Nest.
 It’s located in the Thompson Hotel and has some pretty epic views of Seattle.
 It’s the perfect place for a cocktail before dinner.
 It can get pretty busy during the weekends so plan to visit during the week!
 The Pea Diddy cocktail is a favorite.

 Dinner at The Pink Door

 This Italian restaurant is located in Post Alley and is quite unique and eclectic.
-Known for its burlesque shows and circus theme it’s one of the cities most popular restaurants.
+Known for its burlesque shows and circus theme it’s one of the city’s most popular restaurants.
 The terrace has pretty views of the water and the food was VERY good.
 I highly recommend booking a reservation as you could be waiting hours for a table without one.

 Walk Around Capitol Hill

-The Capitol Hill neighborhood has a completely different feel than downtown Seattle (more of a locals spot!).
+The Capitol Hill neighborhood has a completely different feel than downtown Seattle (more of a local spot!).
 It’s known for its hip bars and eateries.
 You can spend an entire afternoon here walking around and checking out the cute shops!
 Here were some of our favorites:

 - Starbucks Reserve Roastery